-Cash and cash equivalents and cash in foreign bank accounts/classes includes checking, savings, interestbearing money market accounts, and highly liquid investments with maturities less than 90 days.
+Cash and cash equivalents and cash in foreign bank accounts/classes includes checking, savings, interest-bearing money market accounts, and highly liquid investments with original maturities less than 90 days.
 These balances, at times, may exceed federally insured limits.
-As of August 31, 2023 and 2022, BSF had approximately \$14,000,000 and \$13,300,000 of cash balances on deposit that exceeded federally insured limits, respectively.
+As of August 31, 2024 and 2023, BSF had approximately \$8,400,000 and \$14,000,000 of cash balances on deposit that exceeded federally insured limits, respectively.